 Enjoy The Pain

 Whenever you perform any exercise, you may experience soreness the day after in the muscles that you worked, especially if you worked your muscles hard enough.
-That soreness is called delayed onset muscle soreness (DOMS).
+That soreness is called delayed onset muscle soreness or simply referred to as DOMS.

-The pain may start to appear a couple of hours after the exercise, may peak after 48 hours and
+DOMS pain may start to appear a couple of hours after the exercise, may peak after 48 hours and depending on the intensity of the exercise, may take up to 7 days to go away completely.

 DOMS are what I call good pain, like a badge of honor.
 Contrary to popular belief DOMS don’t just happen to newbies, they can also happen to experienced lifters and bodybuilders.

-I am already working out for two decades, and I always get soreness after chest workouts, but rarely so I get any pain in my biceps or triceps.
+I have been working out for two decades, and I almost always get muscle soreness after chest workouts, but rarely do I get any pain in my biceps or triceps, it’s very individual.

 If you feel sudden, severe or pain of any kind during your biceps workout, stop the workout and see a doctor as soon possible for an evaluation.